 University of Texas at Tyler.
 His professional career spans more than forty years

 as an educator in computer science and mathematics at the community college and university

-levels; the last thirty-seven years as a faculty member at UT Tyler.
+levels; the last thirty-eight years as a faculty member at UT Tyler.
 Over the course

 of this time, he has taught more than twenty-five undergraduate and fifteen graduate